secnot/leaky_diode/README.md

   secret_string  Attack mode 'flow' or 'close' (default: a secret string)

 optional arguments:
-  -h, --help     show this help message and exit
+  -h, --help     Show this help message and exit
+  -v, --verbose  Show debugging messages
 ```

 ## Performance

 The attack throughput with the default parameters is around 1 B/min (yes one byte per minute),
 you can increase it by lowering the delay times in **close delay** mode, and the settle/sample
-times in **flow modulation**.
-Lowering them will make the attack less reliable but it's
-enough for testing purposes.
+times in **flow modulation** (the default values are very conservative)

 An actual exfiltration attempt using this attack could easily leak a few KB per day, too slow
 for large breachs, but enough for targeted attacks for keys/passwords or selected users.